Doctor of Psychoanalysis Degree

 Please refer to the program catalog for exact graduation requirements.

 Because of the emotional growth inherent in learning to analyze patients, becoming a psychoanalyst takes more than a checklist of requirements, and every candidate’s progression will be unique.
-On a full-time basis, students take at least four years to graduate, but developing a robust caseload of psychoanalytic training cases can take more time.
+On a full-time basis, students entering with a clinical master’s degree take at least four years to graduate, but developing a robust caseload of psychoanalytic training cases can take more time.
 Almost all candidates reduce their studies to part-time status for one period of time or another, either to accommodate the rest of their lives, or to allow for a period of integration and analysis before proceeding onto additional work, such as completion of the dissertation.
 Furthermore, some students are more interested in the learning process than in the destination of graduation.
 Therefore, some students do attend full-time and complete the program in four years, and many more students study part-time and complete the program in closer to 8 years.

 Abstracts of Doctoral Research Dissertations